 Maneka Gandhi's speech referring to Muslim voters in Sultanpur under EC lens

-New Delhi, Apr 13: Union Minister Maneka Gandhi got a show-cause notice by the District Magistrate of Sultanpur, from where she is contesting the Lok Sabha election 2019, and a report has been sent to the Election Commission after she was seen on camera telling a gathering of Muslims to vote for her or else she may not be inclined to be responsive to their requests.
+New Delhi, Apr 13: Union Minister Maneka Gandhi got a show-cause notice by the District Magistrate of Sultanpur, from where she is contesting the Lok Sabha election 2019, and a report has been sent to the Election Commission (EC) after she was seen on camera telling a gathering of Muslims to vote for her or else she may not be inclined to be responsive to their requests.

-"The Election Commission has taken cognisance of the matter.
+"The EC has taken cognisance of the matter.
 District Magistrate, Sultanpur has issued a show-cause notice to her and a report has been sent to the poll body," BR Tiwari, Additional Chief Election Officer said.

 Did Maneka Gandhi threaten Muslims for votes?